lake-wg/edhoc/draft-ietf-lake-edhoc.md

 {: #fig-coap1 title="Transferring EDHOC in CoAP when the Initiator is CoAP Client"}
 {: artwork-align="center"}

 The exchange in {{fig-coap1}} protects the client identity against active attackers and the server identity against passive attackers.
 An alternative exchange that protects the server identity against active attackers and the client identity against passive attackers is shown in {{fig-coap2}}.
-In this case the CoAP Token enables the Responder to correlate message_2 and message_3, and the prepended C_I enables correlation on the initiator (server) side.
+In this case the CoAP Token enables the Responder to correlate message_2 and message_3, and the prepended C_I enables correlation on the Initiator (server) side.
 If EDHOC message_4 is used, C_I is prepended, and it is transported with CoAP in the payload of a POST request with a 2.04 (Changed) response.

 ~~~~~~~~~~~~~~~~~~~~~~~
 Client    Server